-ENV 603b, Environmental Data Visualization and Communication Simon Queenborough and Jennifer Marlon
+ENV 603a, Environmental Data Visualization for Communication

 Welcome to the Information Age!
 It is now much easier to generate and access more data than ever before.
 Yet, our ability to manage, analyze, understand, and communicate all this data is extremely limited.
 Visualization is a powerful means of enhancing our abilities to learn from data and to communicate results to others, especially when informed by insights into human behavior and social systems.
-Developing the quantitative skills necessary for analyzing data is important, but for addressing complex and often urgent environmental problems that involve diverse audiences, understanding how to communicate effectively with data is equally essential for researchers, policy makers, and the public alike.
+Developing the quantitative skills necessary for analyzing data is important, but for addressing complex and often urgent environmental problems that involve diverse audiences: understanding how to effectively communicate with data is equally essential for researchers, policymakers, and the public alike.
 This course is for students who wish to gain an understanding of the principles, tools, and techniques needed to communicate effectively with data.
-Classes consist of short lectures about principles of design, data preparation, and visual communication; discussions about examples from the news and scientific literature; guest lectures; peer critiques; and hands-on individual and collaborative group activities.
-Throughout the term, we use Excel, PowerPoint, R, Tableau, and other tools to develop visualizations using diverse datasets.
+The course primarily uses the programming language R. Students are required to demonstrate basic proficiency in this software before or during the course.
+Resources for learning R are provided.
+Classes consist of short lectures about principles of design, data preparation, and visual communication, discussions about examples from the news and scientific literature, guest lectures, peer critiques, and hands-on individual and collaborative group activities.
+Throughout the semester, we use Excel, PowerPoint, R, Tableau, and other tools to develop visualizations using diverse datasets.
 Students also work with a dataset of their own choice or from a partner organization to develop a final project consisting of a poster, infographic, report, dashboard, story map, or related product.
 Enrollment is limited and application is required.
 3 Course cr